Nike Hercules: Anti-missile upgrades

 Although Hercules had demonstrated its ability to successfully engage short-range missiles, the capability was not considered very important.
 During development the Air Force continued its Project Wizard while the Army started its Project Plato studies for dedicated anti-missile systems.
 By 1959, Plato was still very much a paper project when news of large deployments of short-range missiles in the Warsaw Bloc became a clear threat.
 Plato was cancelled in February 1959, replaced in the short term by further upgrades to Hercules, and in the longer term by the FABMDS program.
 FABMDS would have performance against any credible "theatre" ranged missile or rocket system, as well as offer anti-aircraft capabilities, the ability to attack four targets at once, and be relatively mobile.

 The Hercules system was compared to threats ranging from the relatively short-range Little John, Honest John and Lacrosse through medium-range systems like Corporal, Sergeant and Lance, and finally the long-range (for battlefield concerns) 200 miles Redstone.
-Of these threats, Redstone was considered just within the Hercules' capabilities, able to defend against such a target over a relatively limited range.
+Of these threats, Redstone was considered just within the Hercules's capabilities, able to defend against such a target over a relatively limited range.
 Increasing performance against these longer-range "theatre" weapons would require more extensive upgrades that would have pushed the time-frame out to the range when FABMDS was expected.

 The primary change to create the resulting "Improved EFS/ATBM Hercules" was a modified version of the HIPAR.
 The antenna was modified to give it the ability to see higher angles, while the Battery Control Console was upgraded with dual PPI displays for short- and long-range work, and the data link to the missile van was upgraded.
 Additionally the radar was given the "Electronic Frequency Selection" (EFS) system which allowed operators to quickly switch between a selection of operating frequencies at about 20 microseconds, while the earlier system required manual switching that took about 30 seconds.

 The first EFS sets arrived at White Sands late in 1962 and started testing in April 1963.
 In testing the system was successful against all manner of short-range rockets and missiles, and successfully tracked the Redstone on 23 September and 5 October 1963, but failed to achieve a "kill" in either test due to unrelated problems.
 A test against the much higher performance Pershing was carried out on 16 October 1963, and while the HIPAR was able to detect the missile, the tracking system was unable to track it.

 The first deployment of the EFS/ATBM HIPAR was carried out between February and 20 April 1963, but during this time the Army decided not to deploy these systems in the United States.
 Further deployments to allied units and US units in Alaska were carried out between November 1963 and the summer of 1965.